Skip to main content

 Depth Render Target

-Depth Render Target is a new texture resource in Lens Studio that enables the retrieval of a Camera’s depth stencil buffer.
+Depth Render Target is a specific texture resource in Lens Studio that enables the retrieval of a Camera’s depth stencil buffer.
 This unique texture contains high-precision floating point depth information of rendered geometry.

 Similar to a regular texture, a Depth Render Target can be assigned to any material and sampled from Material Editor.
 Depth Render Targets enable powerful effects such as screen space normals, custom occlusion, fog, and depth-based particle collision.

-to filter the selection- Alternatively, navigate to the Texture tab, and select Depth Render Target.
+• Alternatively, go to the Texture tab and select Depth Render Target.

 Depth Values & Depth Visualization